ovh/docs/pages/platform/data-processing/37_HOWTO_submit-job-cli/guide.en-gb.md

 ---
 title: How to submit a job on the Data Processing platform using the CLI
 slug: submit-cli
-excerpt: Find out how to run your Apache Spark job with Data Processing platform using the CLI
+excerpt: Find out how to run your Apache Spark job with the Data Processing platform using the CLI
 section: How to
-order: 6
+order: 7
 ---

 **Last updated 15<sup>th</sup> May, 2020**